 I don’t know at what point I was able to accept being childless, I think the necessity of clawing my life back from infertility became too strong.

-The only way I can suggest how to can survive infertility is to find another focus in life.
+The only way I can suggest to survive infertility is to find another focus in life.
 At least, that’s what saved me.

-I still would love to have children and we may apply to adopt one day, but since summer 2015 my focus has been about creating the life I want, instead of being constantly trapped in limbo, which is what happens when you are trying to conceive for a long time.
+I still would love to have children and we may apply to adopt one day, but since summer 2015 my focus has been about creating the life I want, instead of being constantly trapped in limbo, which is what happens when you are trying to conceive long term.

-I wrote here and here that the hardest thing of being childless is finding a new purpose in life if it is not to include motherhood.
+I wrote here and here about how the hardest part of being childless is finding the purpose in a life that is suddenly not to include motherhood.
 This was my biggest challenge, but I decided that if I can not have my own children, I can put myself in a position to be able to help others.
 And by others I mean humans, animals and the planet.

 It sounds such a cliche to say I want to be financially successful, not because I’m interested in material possessions but because I want to make the world a better place, but it’s true.